chaoss/wg-evolution/ROADMAP.md

 ### Goal #3: System status document/dashboard

-We neeed a way to know which metrics are implemented by CHAOSS projects, a kind of a dashboard or tables in a document where people can quickly understand wich metrics are already implemented.
+We need a way to know which metrics are implemented by CHAOSS projects, a kind of a dashboard or tables in a document where people can quickly understand wich metrics are already implemented.